Some women’s basketball history will be made when Stanford tips off against Gonzaga at McCarthey Athletic Center on Sunday.

 When the Cardinal played in the Spokane regional of the NCAA tournament in 2008, the team was No. 4 and Maryland was No. 5.
-In 2001, the first time the regional came to Spokane, Duke was No. 5.
+In 2001, the first time the regional came to Spokane, Duke came to town No. 5.

 What makes this game unique is that it is a regular-season game and Stanford is coming by choice.

 Programs like Stanford’s, with three consecutive Final Four appearances and two national titles back in the ’90s, don’t have to play programs with aspirations of getting some of the spotlight, certainly not on the road, and at least not in the regular season.

 “Tara VanDerveer understands what’s best for our game,” Gonzaga coach Kelly Graves said of the Cardinal coach.
 “She’s classy.
 She gets it and I think that’s great.
 She’s always been that way.
 She’ll play anybody and I’m excited about that.
 This gives us a chance to see how good we can be because we always want to play against the best and right now they’re the best.”

 And the Bulldogs (1-1) aren’t pushovers.
 They’ve become a West Coast power competitive against anyone short of Stanford.